NautilusTrader

 NETTING

-In NETTING mode, all fills for an instrument are aggregated into a single position:
+In NETTING mode, fills for each instrument and strategy are aggregated into a single position:

 • All fills contribute to the same position.